vorpalnet/blade/SECURITY.md

 Degrades gracefully (no-op) outside a WebLogic domain (tests/CLI).
 Never commit cleartext secrets; never transcribe a secret into a log or doc.

+## 6. Transport security — TLS everywhere (HTTPS / SIPS / t3s)

+Driven by the UHG/Optum mandate that all apps be TLS-encrypted by 2027 — HTTPS and SIPS only.
+BLADE-side, this is tooling plus an operator switch;
+OCCAS terminates TLS for both HTTP and SIP.
+The WARs themselves do **not** force TLS: developers keep plain HTTP on :7001/:8001, and a customer goes TLS-only by disabling the plaintext ports (`tls.only=true`, below) once HTTPS is proven — enforcement by port, not by descriptor.

+### What the WARs carry (framework, always on)

+- **No URL session rewriting** — every weblogic.xml session-descriptor sets `<url-rewriting-enabled>false</url-rewriting-enabled>`, so session ids never leak into URLs.
+Deliberately absent: `CONFIDENTIAL` transport-guarantees (would break or redirect developer HTTP — and with no SSL port configured, WebLogic 500s instead of redirecting) and `<cookie-secure>true</cookie-secure>` (the `BLADEADMINSESSION` cookie would never ride plain HTTP, so FORM login on :7001 loops forever).
+Once a deployment is TLS-only the cookie only ever rides TLS anyway; a customer wanting the belt-and-suspenders secure flag can add it with a deployment plan without a BLADE rebuild.

+### Certificates (per environment)

+`./certs.sh <env> generate` builds a self-signed test PKI: a local CA (`ca.p12`/`ca.pem`), a server identity keystore whose SAN covers every host in the env conf, and a trust keystore — all PKCS12, written OUTSIDE the repo (default `~/.blade/certs/<env>`).
+The server cert carries EKU serverAuth **and** clientAuth, so the same identity keystore serves as the client certificate where mutual TLS is demanded.

+Customers with their own certificate process (e.g. Optum) use `./certs.sh <env> import` — a ready-made PKCS12, or PEM cert+key+chain, packaged into the identical keystore layout.
+Same downstream steps either way.

+### Wiring the domain

+`./install-occas.sh <env> secure` (offline WLST, domain stopped) enables the SSL listen port with the keystores on the AdminServer (:7002), the engine server-template, and the static engine (:8002).
+With `tls.only=true` in the env conf it also **disables the plaintext HTTP listen ports and deletes the plaintext `sip` network channels** — leaving HTTPS, SIPS (:5061), and t3s only.
+That flag is the 2027 posture; run without it first to prove the certs while both ports are up.
+NodeManager is already `ssl` per machine conf.

+### Management traffic (t3s)

+The mandate includes t3. `deploy.sh` and `misc/deploy-wls.sh` honor a
+`t3s://` admin URL and pass CustomTrust JVM flags when `wls.truststore` points at the CA trust keystore (password `wls.truststore.password` in the secret, or `$BLADE_STORE_PASSWORD`); without a truststore they fall back to the JVM default (import `ca.pem` with `keytool -importcert -cacerts`).
+`blade.sh` auto-detects an SSL-enabled AdminServer in the live config.xml and switches its derived admin URL to t3s.
+When using `blade.sh` profile dirs, set `certs.dir` in the profile's occas.conf so the trust keystore is found.

+### Outbound REST — private trust and mutual TLS

+`https://` URLs in `RestConnector` (and the OAuth token endpoints, and the JWKS fetch) verify against the **JVM default truststore** — the normal deployment loads the customer CA into cacerts once and everything outbound trusts it.
+For endpoint-specific needs, `RestConnector` has an optional `tls` section (`framework.v3.security.TlsClientConfig`): a private `trustStore` for a CA you don't want JVM-wide, and/or a `keyStore` holding a client certificate for **mutual TLS**.
+The connector hands the same SSLContext to its auth scheme, so the OAuth token fetch presents the same identity as the API call.
+A misconfigured store throws — the call fails closed rather than silently downgrading to default trust.
+Offline coverage:
+`TlsClientConfigSmokeTest`.

+### SIP

+SIPS channels (:5061) exist on every engine since domain creation;
+`tls.only` removes the plaintext channel.
+The framework is transport-agnostic (OCCAS owns the transport); `UriTidy` already treats `sips:`/`transport=tls` as secure.
+Route/tenant configs with hard `transport=udp|tcp` URI params are operator data — sweep them per deployment when going SIPS-only, and re-point the SBC at :5061.

+---

 ---

 ## Verification